MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.approximator.rst

                                min_samples_split=5,
                                min_samples_leaf=2)

-The number of actions is equal to the shape of the output, a ``QRegressor`` is created.
+In this example, the number of actions is equal to the shape of the output, therefore a ``QRegressor`` is created.

 ::